ibm-cloud-docs/data-virtualization/faqs.md

 {: faq}
 {: support}

-Data Virtualization offers several configurations to meet your workload requirements.
+{{site.data.keyword.dv_short}} offers several configurations to meet your workload requirements.
 The Flex plan is recommended because it allows you to dynamically scale RAM/CPU and storage as your requirements change.
 Other plans with fixed resources are also available.
 For more information, see [About](/docs/Db2onCloud?topic=Db2onCloud-about). -->

 ## How do I generate credentials for my instance?
 {: #q_creds}